Rajpratik71/zfs_wiki/Debian.md

-Offical ZFS on Linux [DKMS][dkms] style packages are available from the [Debian GNU/Linux repository](https://tracker.debian.org/pkg/zfs-linux) for the following configurations.
+Offical ZFS on Linux [DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) style packages are available from the [Debian GNU/Linux repository](https://tracker.debian.org/pkg/zfs-linux) for the following configurations.
 The packages previously hosted at archive.zfsonlinux.org will not be updated and are not recommended for new installations.

 **Debian Releases:** Jessie, Stretch, and newer (testing, sid) **Architectures:** amd64